quamejnr/addae/README.md

 A TUI project management tool

 ## Motivation
-A project management tool to allow me manage all my diff projects
+A project management tool to allow me manage all my different projects